lauang/InShare/ASSIGNMENT-3.md

 Describe any challenges you faced in the implementation.
 Link to commits which improve the access control system.

+**1st iteration (sharing is limited to write access)** __done:__

+- share button removed from from users who does not have write access
+- Permissionchecks for all backend notecontroller actions
+- in share method only approved permissions will now be appended to user-note-permissions

+__TODO:__

+- edite shareform/sharenote.hmtl to only display the permissions the given user is allowed to share.
+- Look into 2nd iteration, restructure AC model

 ### Review

 Link to merge request with review.